Category Archives: Danish Royals

 After the fall of Kirsten’s son-in-law Count Corfitz Ulfeldt, husband of her daughter Leonora Christina, due to rumors that he was associated with a plot to poison King Frederik III of Denmark and Norway, the couple left Denmark and settled in Sweden.
 The plot was proven to be false but Ulfeldt agreed to accept the offer of King Karl X Gustav of Sweden to enter his service because he wanted to humiliate King Frederik III, who was his wife’s half-brother.
 Ulfeldt participated in the Swedish invasion of Denmark in the Danish-Swedish War of 1657 – 1658.
 Kirsten allegedly financially supported the invasion of Denmark by King Karl X Gustav of Sweden.
 Because of this, the Danish government withdrew the title of Count/Countess of Schleswig-Holstein from Kirsten and her children.
 Count Corfitz Ulfeldt is considered the most notorious traitor in Danish history.

-When Kirsten became ill in early 1658, her daughter Leonora Christina Ulfeldt, wife of the traitor, was not allowed to visit her.
-On April 19, 1658, Kirsten died at Boller Castle, her estate near Horsens on Jutland in Denmark at the age of 60.
-Her remains were brought to the city of Odense, now in Denmark but then occupied by Kirsten’s son-in-law Count Corfitz Ulfeldt and the Swedish army.
+When Kirsten became ill in early 1658, her daughter Leonora Christina Ulfeldt, the wife of the traitor, was not allowed to visit her.
+On April 19, 1658, Kirsten died, aged 60, at Boller Castle, her estate near Horsens on Jutland in Denmark Her remains were brought to the city of Odense, now in Denmark but then occupied by Kirsten’s son-in-law Count Corfitz Ulfeldt and the Swedish army.
 There Kirsten was given a splendid funeral at St. Canute’s Cathedral where she was also buried.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.